 The designation Vonovia comprises Vonovia SE and its Group companies.
 Vonovia is a European company (SE) in accordance with the German Stock Corporation Act (AktG), the SE Act and the SE Regulation.
 Its registered headquarters are in Bochum.
 It has three governing bodies: the Annual General Meeting, the Supervisory Board and the Management Board.
 The duties and authority of those bodies derive from the SE Regulation (SE-VO), the German Stock Corporation Act (AktG) and the Articles of Association.
 Shareholders, as the owners of the company, exercise their rights at the Annual General Meeting.

 According to the two-tier governance system, Vonovia SE has a Management Board and a Supervisory Board.
-In the two-tier governance system, the management of business and the monitoring of business are strictly separated from each other.
-The duties and responsibilities of these two bodies are clearly specified by law in the German Stock Corporation Act.
+In the two-tier governance system, the management of business and the monitoring of business are strictly separated from each other, meaning that individuals cannot be members of both bodies at the same time.
+The duties and responsibilities of the bodies are clearly specified by law in the German Stock Corporation Act.
 In accordance with the governing laws, in particular the SE Regulation and the German SE Employee Participation Act (SEBG), the Supervisory Board is only made up of representatives of the shareholders.
 The highest representative body of the employees is the Group works council.
 An SE works council was also set up at the level of Vonovia SE.